Valuing a Freight Trucking Company

 Hire and Keep Great Drivers

 In the current environment, even lousy truck drivers are hard to come by.
 According to an estimate from the American Trucking Associations, there is a shortage of over 80,000 truck drivers.
 The success of a long-distance freight trucking company depends on its drivers.
 As mentioned above, improving brand presence will help you hire more drivers.
-Here are a few ideas to help you keep drivers:
+The following are a few ideas to help you keep drivers:

 - Bonuses to accident-free drivers